madphysicist/scikit-guess/doc/appendices/reei/supplement.rst

 In the code snippets below, ``x`` and ``y`` are assumed to be one-dimensional numpy arrays.
 Both arrays have an equal number of elements, ``n``.
 Numpy is implicitly imported under the conventional name ``np``.
-The solution to each regression can be obtained by running one of the following two functions:
+The solution to each regression can be obtained by running one of the following two function calls:

 .. code-block:: python